unixpickle/Infinteger/README.md

 That call will subtract x1 from x2, making <tt>x2 - x1</tt>

+## Comparing Numbers

+There are currently three comparative operations that you can perform on a BigInt object.
+Theses are greater than, less than, and equal to.
+The function to do this is declared as follows:

+    BigBool BigIntOperatorCheck(BigIntRef bi1, BigIntOperator o, BigIntRef bi2);

+The BigBool is just the smallest datatype that C has, which in this case is a byte.
+The values for this are <tt>BBYes</tt>, which is 1, and <tt>BBNo</tt>, which is 0.
+You can use the <tt>BigIntOperatorCheck</tt> function as follows:

+    BigIntOperatorCheck(bi1, kBigIntEqual, bi2)

+This will check if <tt>bi1 = bi2</tt>.
+All three operators take negation into account.

 ## Output

 Since BigInt structures can hold numbers well over the limit of 32bit integers, printing out as an <tt>unsigned long long</tt> is not sufficient to output ANY BigInt object.
 That is why there is a <tt>BigIntBase10Rep</tt> function.
 This function returns an ASCII C-style string, escaped with a null character.
 This string represents the base10 number stored in a BigInt, and therefore can be printed directly in a format using %s.